402ndBadCompany/402ndArmory/README.md

 ## How To Use 402nd Music
 The main branch is the most up to date version of the music mod.
 <br /> **For Steam Workshop Use:** Subscribe to the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2632313882) mod and enable in your A3 launcher. <br />

+## How To Use ALiVE Factions
+The main branch is the most up to date version of the factions mod.
+<br /> **For Steam Workshop Use:** Subscribe to the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2535351854) mod and enable in your A3 launcher. <br />

 ### Helpful Git Bash Commands to Remember
 <br /> ``` git clone [link] ``` <br />